 - Failing schools.
 Charter schools and school vouchers are absolutely necessary to end racial division in America.
 Charter schools and school vouchers must become commonplace across America to help minority kids that want to learn get into a better learning environment.
 Fully fund body cameras for all teachers and use the video to expel the unruly kids who prevent good kids from learning.

 For decades Republicans and Democrats have sometimes taken turns and sometimes worked together ruining the country.
-In eight years as President, Republican President George Bush increased the national debt from about $5 Trillion to about $10 Trillion dollars.
-Democrat President Barack Obama, in his eight years as President, is on pace to double the national debt again to about $20 Trillion dollars.
+In eight years as President, Republican President George Bush doubled the national debt from about $5 Trillion to about $10 Trillion dollars.
+Democrat President Barack Obama, in his eight years as President, doubled the national debt again to about $20 Trillion dollars.
 Both Democrats and Republicans have taken turns being the majority party in Congress during the Bush and Obama presidencies, so they are both equally to blame there as well.

-Both Democrats and Republicans have no answer to fix an economy devastated by their free trade policies, so they increase borrowing and spending trying to create jobs and improve the economy.
-For decades we have tried Republican and Democrat policies that led to a $20 Trillion dollar national debt and for decades average household income, adjusted for inflation, has remained stagnant.
+Both Democrats and Republicans have no answer to fix an economy devastated by their globalist free trade policies, so they increase borrowing and spending to try to create jobs, improve the economy, and fund the welfare state.
+For decades we have tried Republican and Democrat policies that have led to over $20 trillion dollars of national debt, AND FOR DECADES AVERAGE HOUSEHOLD INCOME, ADJUSTED FOR INFLATION, HAS REMAINED STAGNANT.

 COPYRIGHT 2016 THEAMERICANNATIONALIST.COM